8 Dumpstate (State Information)

 8.3 Callstack

-The callstack (call list) is the most important tool in order to recognize if the reason behind a system crash is due to an error that occurred in an application function, in a rule or method, in the IDM library or in an external function.
+The call stack is the most important means of identifying whether a crash was caused by an error in an application function, a rule or method, in the IDM library, or in an external function.

-In addition, the this-object, the file name in which the rule is found, for ASCII dialogs the start-line of the rule as well as a %-output, which delivers the approximate position in the intermediate code of the rule, is also included.
-For the first rule on the stack the local variables (locvars list) as well as the content of the value stack (valstack), which is necessary for the expression evaluation, is also listed.
+For rules, the output also includes the this object, the filename containing the rule, and, for ASCII dialogs, the starting line of the rule and a percentage value representing its approximate position in the rule's intermediate code.
+For the topmost rule on the stack, the values of the local variables (locvars list) and the contents of the value stack (valstack), required for expression evaluation, are also listed.

 STACK: